 If you’re a guy, you can buzz your own head.
 If you’re a gal, not so much.
 But you can trim your own bangs.
 You can also buzz your son’s hair and trim your daughter’s ends, provided she doesn’t sport and overly complicated hairstyle.

 15. Color it yourself

 The drugstore offers a plethora of color options, and even has high and low light options as well.
 While your high-priced hair stylist may not agree with it, if you are a one-color type of hair dyer, you can make the switch to store-bought hair color with little to no casualties.
 If you are brave and want to highlight your own hair, consider asking a friend for assistance, at least for the first experiment.
 Once you get good at it, you are good to go on your own.

 The up keep on styled hair can add up quickly.
 Rather than completely giving up on keeping your hair maintained, do what you can to save money on your hair care.
-Use these 15 tips to help you cut hair care corners and save a ton of money.
+Use these 15 tips to help you cut hair care corners and save on hair care a ton of money.